Croydon Athletic F.C.: History

-The club was bought in 2008 by Mazhar Majeed, a UK-based property developer and agent for members of the Pakistan national cricket team.
-In 2010, following allegations that Majeed was involved in spot-fixing during the Pakistan cricket tour of England, Croydon Athletic were investigated by HM Revenues and Customs due to allegations that Majeed had been using the club for money-laundering purposes, after Majeed was recorded by an undercover journalist stating that that was the only reason he had bought the club.
+The club was bought in 2008 by Mazhar Majeed, a UK-based property developer and agent for several members of the Pakistan national cricket team.
+In 2010, following allegations that Majeed was involved in spot-fixing during the Pakistan cricket tour of England, Croydon Athletic were investigated by HM Revenues and Customs due to allegations that Majeed had been using the club for money-laundering purposes, after Majeed was recorded by an undercover journalist stating that was his only reason for purchasing the club.
 This led to the manager and his assistant leaving the club after a match on 4 September 2010.
 The following day the club announced on its website that upcoming league and cup games were being postponed, resulting in the team forfeiting an FA Cup match.
 Following these events squad members began to transfer to other teams, with the club's official website referring to an "exodus from the KT Stadium".
 On 2 October 2010 the club chairman, David Le Cluse, was found dead, with a bullet wound, having committed suicide in a garage in Sutton.